 "All the countries are interested," Mujica said.

 But Brazil's president, Dilma Rousseff, noted that initially the banks would only lend to BRICS members.
-She did, however, hold out the prospect that both financial institutions could be opened to
+She did, however, hold out the prospect that both financial institutions could be opened to other developing nations.

 "We will always look with much generosity toward other countries," Rousseff said.